 Why should we care who Jesus is?

-There is one way to heaven, one way to be free from your sin and to have a relationship with God.
+Heaven is real and there’s one way to get there—one way to be free from your sin and to have a relationship with God.
 That’s through Jesus Christ.
 Acts 4:12 says, “Salvation is found in no one else, for there is no other name under heaven given to mankind by which we must be saved.”
 To have eternal life in heaven, you must put your trust in Jesus.
 Here’s why:

 We all sin, meaning we all fall short of God’s perfect standard.
 The consequence of sin is death (Romans 6:23).
 That means eternal separation from God.
 But because Jesus lived a sinless life, His death on the cross provided the perfect sacrifice for our sins.
 Because He defeated death by rising again, we can have eternal life in the presence of God when we put our trust in Him.